exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-1-4.md

 The goal of the active strategy is to grow \\(q_1\\) and \\(r_1\\) as much as possible while being able to take advantage of the exponent milestones.
-The active for T2 is on a 50-second cycle between two milestone sets: 10 sec for exponent priority and 40 sec for derivative priority.
-You will start a publication with exponent priority as the cost of milestones 3 & 4 are too large for you to get right away.
+The active for T2 is on a 50-second cycle between two milestone sets: 10 seconds for exponent priority (Milestones 3 and 4) and 40 seconds for derivative priority (Milestones 1 and 2) .
+You will start a publication with exponent priority as the cost of the variables gained from milestones 3 & 4 are too large for you to get right away.
 When you can afford them, you will start the cycle.
 The full cycle is listed below with milestone upgrade priority.
 Max all milestones in order shown for each part of the cycle.